djfletcher/SolarSurfing/README.md

 # SolarSurfing

-[SolarSurfing][solarsurfing] is is a full-stack web application inspired by Couchsurfing.
+[SolarSurfing][solarsurfing] is a full-stack web application inspired by Couchsurfing.
 It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux implementation of Flux architecture on the frontend.

 ![Splash page][splash-photo]